Should you be overly worried about inflationary pressures?

 - The group that is alarmed about an inflationary outbreak thinks that pandemic stimulus is overheating the economy and point to how inflation gauges are the highest in a decade or two (depending on which), and how core PCE has overshot the Fed’s target of 2% by too much.
 Recollecting the inflationary 1970s, they are afraid that the Fed will act too late and then correct too sharply, causing prolonged stagflation.

 - The other group comprises the Fed, which is officially dovish and has stuck to its new policy framework of allowing some overshoot in core PCE, among others.
-That wages are rising among the lower income is a good thing.
-Together with base effects of the recovery from COVID and supply-chain pressures, those in this camp believe high inflation is largely transitory and fundamentally healthy for now.
+That wages are rising among the lower-income is a good thing.
+Together with the base effects of the recovery from COVID and supply-chain pressures, those in this camp believe high inflation is largely transitory and fundamentally healthy for now.
 The Dallas Fed has calculated a “trimmed mean” PCE (which excludes or trims out the largest-swing items) of just 1.8% y-o-y.
 The market seems to agree: break-even yields (difference between the yield of a nominal bond and that of an inflation-protected one of the same maturity) are moving faster in the two-year space than the 5 or 10-year, indicating that this is a short-term phenomenon and not the beginning of a new era; and 10-year yield at about the 1.60% handle (or lower) says the same.

-In the financial markets, when experts disagree, anxiety rises, and the worry is then compounded by purveyors of news, talks, advice and superior investment strategies.
+In the financial markets, when experts disagree, anxiety rises, and the worry is then compounded by purveyors of news, talks, advice, and superior investment strategies.
 Yes, inflation is an important consideration for investors concerned with preserving the purchasing power of their savings over time.
 But the more near-term concern is that central banks will be spooked enough to tighten monetary policy and thus cause stock markets to fall big time.
 That there has been some talk of tapering bond purchases among Fed officials has added to concerns.
 The thinking goes that whichever camp is smarter can outguess price movements and out-manoeuvre the market by good timing to either avoid drawdowns or catch some “false” dips.

 Inflation and Markets

 What happens to markets when inflation becomes a problem?
 For the US, historically, the worst inflationary period in recent memory was from 1973-1981.
 CPI started to print consistently in low single digits from 1982 onwards, with the exception of 6.0% in 1990.
 Many analysts point to OPEC and the oil crisis as the trigger for cost-push inflation starting in 1973.
-However, others have put the responsibility for the long drawn-out stagflation and economic slowdown on tightening by the Fed – the same concern being flagged by the worry camp today.
+However, others have put the responsibility for the long-drawn-out stagflation and economic slowdown on tightening by the Fed – the same concern being flagged by the worried camp today.

 Let us take a look at the historical performance of the S&P500 during this time, for a one-time investment made at the start of each of these “bad” inflation years.

 For the two most unfortunate start points (1973 and 1974), it took 9-12 years for a lump sum investment to break even, net of inflation.
 This is consistent with MoneyOwl’s guidance for investors who wish to be in a 100% equities portfolio to have a time horizon of 10-15 years, based on the historical performance of markets.
 These are not magic numbers, but it gives the long-term investor some degree of comfort.
-In the example, we did not factor in dollar cost averaging, which is a more common way of investing and which could change the breakeven thresholds; nor adjustments to the investor’s personalised CPI or PCE based on his basket of goods.
+In the example, we did not factor in dollar-cost averaging, which is a more common way of investing and which could change the breakeven thresholds; nor adjustments to the investor’s personalised CPI or PCE based on his basket of goods.

 However, what is counter-intuitive and remarkable, is that despite the inflationary environment, an investment took less than 5 years to break even on a real return basis in 7 out 9 years, or 78% of the time.
 In 6 out of 9 years, you break even within a year.
 More intriguing is that in as many as 4 years, investments started at the beginning of those years have not lost money since.
-This includes investments deployed at the beginning of the worst inflationary year of 1979.
+This includes investments deployed at the beginning of the worst the inflationary year of 1979.

 Our little empirical study of US inflation vs. markets tells us that: